second-state/serialize_deserialize_u8_i32/README.md

 As PhotonImage again: PhotonImage { raw_pixels: [134, 122, 131, 255, 131, 131, 139, 255, 135, 134, 137, 255, 138, 134, 130, 255, 126, 125, 119, 255, 131, 134, 129, 255, 137, 134, 132, 255, 130, 126, 130, 255, 132, 125, 132, 255, 122, 142, 129, 255, 134, 135, 128, 255, 138, 120, 125, 255, 125, 134, 110, 255, 121, 122, 137, 255, 141, 140, 141, 255, 125, 144, 120, 255], width: 4, height: 4 }
 ```

-# Serializing u8 to i32 explicitly (without the need for serde or bincode)
+# Serializing u8 to i32 explicitly (a recipe that does not use serde or bincode)
 If you are interested in using a highly performant data model with a minimum of dependencies, please consider the following.
 As you can see from the examples above, this library can facilitate the storage and retrieval of high-level complex data types in a generic way.
 Naturally, this is very simple and easy to use.